Ishan-Chinchghare/Learning-Management-System/README.md

 ## Contributing

 We welcome contributions from the Zeal Micro Mac community.
-If you would like to contribute, please follow our [Contribution Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments